curlz-rs/curlz/README.md

   - the hash algorithm is `HS256` and the JWT header is `{"alg": "HS256", "typ": "JWT"}`
   - the claim `exp` expiry time is set to in 15min by default, but can be overwritten
   - the claim `iat` issued at timestamp is set automatically and cannot be overwritten

+### Basic Auth Token - `basic(username: string, password: string)`
+- arguments:
+  - `username`: the username as string
+  - `password`: the password as string
+- output: string is a base64 encoded credential `username:password`